PurpleAmaranth/react-portfolio/README.md

 Reference Instructions: [Create React App Docs on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages)

+**Note** This project is incomplete and is still a work in progress.

+You can see a gif of the website in its current state here: https://i.gyazo.com/7905689ff03e13ccc392123f2474702e.mp4

 **Important:** The codebase is separated from the default branch by using the `gh-pages` branch to host the deployed application's build.

 ## Mock-Up